 We treat this problem very seriously and will always investigate every case of fly-tipped waste reported to us.
 If we can obtain sufficient evidence we will always prosecute anyone caught committing this offence within the county borough.

 Dumping household, industrial and commercial waste illegally is a serious criminal offence that carries a fine of up to £50,000.
 If found guilty offenders can even be sent to prison.

-If you see someone fly-tipping waste or see waste that has already been tipped please contact C2BG on (01495) 311556.
+If you see someone fly-tipping waste or see waste that has already been tipped please report it online or contact C2BG on (01495) 311556.
 It will help the Council if you are able to provide us with the following details:

 - the location of the waste, using local landmarks wherever possible

 - the content of the waste and a rough quantity